 The Eurostar is the only high-speed train with direct links from the UK to France and Belgium.
 The service runs to Paris, Lille and Brussels.
 Running through Channel Tunnel from King’s Cross St Pancras in London.

 The Eurostar opens up train travel in Europe to UK passengers. it is now possible to travel to over 100 European cities by train.
 With a quick transfer required in Paris, Lille or Brussels.
 You can now reach Europe's biggest cities, such as Amsterdam or even Rome, by train.

 Below you can find information on the running times, Eurostar cheap tickets and Eurostar prices.
 Along with ticket types and best time to book and a downloadable version of the Eurostar timetable.

 The standard ticket type is cheapest.
 Standard ticket type holders can take up to two bags of luggage for free.
 Passengers can also enjoy free wifi at St Pancras, as well as seat selection.
-It's best advised to book in advance, as Standard tickets tend to sell out first.
+Its best advised to book in advance, as Standard tickets tend to sell out fast.

 Booking to travel mid-week is usually the best time to find cheap Eurostar tickets.
 The morning and evening trains are more expensive, as are holiday evenings and Friday and Sunday afternoons.

 Eurostar tickets usually go on sale between 138 and 190 days before departure and purchasing tickets as soon as possible is always best to get cheap Eurostar tickets.
 The Eurostar works on a seasonal basis, during the summer months between July and September trains go directly to Avignon, while during the winter months between December and April trains usually go direct to ski resorts such as Aime-la-Plagne or Bourg St. Maurice.